caslabai/darknet_fixed_point/README.md

 This repo is focus on yolov3-tiny

 After enable fixed point calculation in Makefile (fixed point only support on CPU, pls set `GPU=0` ) <br>
-You can setup frational point in `fixed.h`.
+GEMM_FIXED=1, BIAS_FIXED=1<br>

-(only simulate the value range to fixed-point still calculate with float on cpu)
+fixed point calcuation is simulate by int64 & convert back to floating point after each convolution

 # Dataset